verdaux/BookNotes/Phrases/Impressors 18.md

 - [ ] There are some things that I'm not good at.
 Telekenisis, taxes, Not crying at the end of tare zamin par.
 - [ ] This is so cheesy in the greatest way.
 - [ ] Gotta up the gorgeous quotient
+- [ ] I choose to listen to your actions more than your words.
+They are more honest